 The Board has the authority to define and adopt rules for newborn screening in Washington.
-The rules is-includes the list of conditions the Department of Health's Newborn Screening program must screen all newborns for.
-If the Board adds a new condition, the Once the Department must assess the programmatic and fiscal impacts to the current program.
+The rules include the list of conditions the Department of Health's Newborn Screening program must screen all newborns for.
+If the Board adds a new condition, the Department must assess the programmatic and fiscal impacts to the current program.
 The Washington Health Care Authority's Medicaid Program covers about forty percent of births in Washington.
-The addition of new conditions may require the Department and Health Care Authority to request an increase in the newborn screening fee to cover the costs of new screening tests, staff time and followup services for babies with positive screens, and other programmatic and administrative cover the costs associated with new conditions.
+The addition of new conditions may require the Department and Health Care Authority to request an increase in the newborn screening fee to cover the costs of new screening tests, staff time and follow-up services for babies with positive screens, and other programmatic and administrative costs.
+The Board supports funding requests to increase the newborn screening fee to cover the costs associated with new conditions.